-- From the new server that will have MetaFrame XP installed, map a drive to the network location.
+- From the server that will have MetaFrame XP installed, map a drive to the network location.

 - Execute the installation program, specifying the "unattended" option, such as setup.exe /u:e:\unattend.txt.
 (The "e:" in this example represents the drive letter that you mapped in Step 6.)

 When you use the unattended method for installing MetaFrame XP servers, be careful that you do not install too many servers at once.
-Each server locks certain tables in the IMA data store when it needs to add its own new information.
+Each server locks certain tables in the IMA data store when it needs to add its own information.
 The MetaFrame XP servers are smart enough to try again if they find that the data store is locked when they attempt to update it.
 However, if you try to install a huge amount of servers at once, the data store lockouts may cause the installation to fail on some servers.

 Creating Unattended Installs from the SP-2/FR-2 .MSI File

-If you plan to install MetaFrame XP from the SP-2/FR-2 installation file, all of the source installation files are available in a single .MSI file instead of a standard setup.exe file.
+If you to install MetaFrame XP from the SP-2/FR-2 installation file, all of the source installation files are available in a single .MSI file instead of a standard setup.exe file.
 Because .MSI files are easy to work with and because most people use Service Pack 2, this method of installation is the one used most often.